Is It Wrong to Be Cruel to Animals?

 There are passages which reflect the fact that God does have a concern for his lower creatures.
 Even animal creatures were covered in the post-flood covenant that God made with Noah (Genesis 9:10).

-The Lord asked Job, “Who provides for the raven his prey, when his young ones cry unto God?”
+“Who provides for the raven his prey, when his young ones cry unto God?”
 (Job 38:41).

-And Jesus indicated that not a single sparrow falls to the ground without God’s concern (Matthew 10:29).
+And Jesus indicated that not a single sparrow falls to the ground without God’s concern (Mt.
+10:29).
 This writer regrets the “days of his youth” when he shot sparrows with his .22 “just for fun.”

 And so, there is value in animal life, and Jehovah wants us to respect that.
 It is not because animals have rights as humans do.
-It is not because they have been made in the image of God as human beings are (Genesis 9:6).
+It is not because they have been made in the image of God as human beings are (Gen. 9:6).
 It is not because Christ died for them (though people sometimes foolishly speak of their pets going to heaven).

 We are to treat animals responsibly because this is a part of our stewardship over the creation as appointed by the Creator.
 Let us strive to be ever conscious of this accountability.